mapbox/mapbox-gl-native/platform/ios/docs/guides/Gesture Recognizers.md

-# User Interactions in the Mapbox iOS SDK
+# User Interactions

-The Mapbox iOS SDK provides a set of built-in gesture recognizers to developers.
-These interactions can be customized to fit your use case.
+The Mapbox iOS SDK provides a set of built-in gesture recognizers.
+You can customize or supplement these gestures according to your use case.
 You see what gesture recognizers are on your `MGLMapView` by accessing the `gestureRecognizers` property on your map.

 ## Configuring user interaction

-There are several properties on a `MGLMapView` that are built-in ways to enable or disable a set of gesture recognizers.
-Boolean values are set to `true` by default.
+Several properties on an `MGLMapView` provide ways to enable or disable a set of gesture recognizers.
+Boolean values are set to `YES` by default.

-- `zoomEnabled` - Allows the user to zoom in and out by pinching two fingers, double tapping, or using "quick zoom".
+- `zoomEnabled` - Allows the user to zoom in or out by pinching two fingers, double-tapping, tapping with two fingers, or double-tapping then dragging vertically.
 Accepts Boolean values.
 - `scrollEnabled` - Allows the user to scroll by dragging or swiping one finger.
 Accepts Boolean values.
 - `rotateEnabled` - Allows the user to rotate by moving two fingers in a circular motion.
 Accepts Boolean values.
 - `pitchEnabled` - Allows the user to tilt the map by vertically dragging two fingers.
 Accepts Boolean values.